 Riverside Self-Help Center

-What types of resources are available at the Self-Help Information Center?
+What RESOURCES ARE available at the Self-Help Information Center?

 Computers – Computers provide access to the Court’s website.
 They may also be used to complete legal documents, conduct research, find additional resources and access court records.
 Please note that there is a fee of $0.50 per page to print copies from a court file.

 Self-Help Publications – Self-help books covering various areas of law are available for public use while visiting the Self-Help Information Center.
 Subjects include divorce, grandparent rights, landlord rights, tenant rights, small claims and other topics.